c6o/docs/content/concepts/codezero-system.md

     npm-->system
 ```

-Developers publish their applications by publishing application manifests to the CodeZero Hub, and the associated provisioner module to the npm registry.
+Developers publish their applications by publishing application manifests to the CodeZero Hub, and the associated provisioner module to the NPM registry.

 CodeZero Cloud users install applications by using the CodeZero Store.
 The store accesses Hub to find available applications for installation.
 When the application is installed, the application manifest is added to the cluster.
 The system then downloads needed provisioner modules to install the Kubernetes resources.
 Kubernetes then downloads needed application container images from container repositories such as Docker.